voschezang/coding-handbook/metaphysics/worldmap.md

 ## Hierarchy

+This is a hierarchical breakdown of reality.
+From abstraction to specifics.
+It is based on a dual model: structures are interpreted both as entities and organizations.

+### Disturbance

 The world consists of emptiness and disturbance.
 Disturbance is the opposite of emptiness.
 It can be random (chaotic) or structured.

 In one dimension, signals may look like noise, peaks or [waves](../math/waves.md).